 - In a mixing bowl, whisk together the powdered sugar and lemon juice.

-- When the cake is completely cooled, pour the glaze on top, serve, and enjoy!
+- When the cake is completely cool, pour the glaze on top, serve, and enjoy!

 - Use room temperature ingredients for best results

-- Coat the blueberries in flour to help prevent sinking
+- Coat the cranberries in flour to help prevent sinking

 - Be careful not to overmix the batter